Corporate Social Responsibility Manager

 Implemented sustainability measures based on company policies.

-Developed and rolled out a comprehensive recycling program that reduced office waste by 70% over the first year.
+Developed and rolled out a recycling and reuse program that diverted 75% of office waste from landfills during the first year.

 Quick Tips